 Having figured out preventive exercises, we needed to create something for when kids were actually having an attack, which led me to create the largest flowchart of my life.
 Basically, when a kid has an attack, they text in to a specific number and presto, we start asking them simple questions to help triage them.
 They find an adult, use the inhaler and breathe appropriately, and if they’re enrolled in the larger game, get some cheering on from their villagers.

 And yes, it is still really just a bunch of text and we don’t know yet if that’s enough to get kids motivated.
 But I think even if the village metaphor doesn’t catch on, even just a free program that helps deal with an actual attack is valuable.
 And because we lucked out and had an Apple developer in Alan, we also go to produce a simple iPhone app based on the same principles: blow into your mic in a particular pattern in order to play the game and build your resistive breathing.
-With this company you end up buying anything from a beautiful iPad to the Best Apple Watch Screen Protectors in 2017, to protect your gear, is because we like it than we used to buy from them.

 The results are out at breatheapps.org and Sandeep’s company has promised to continue the work.
 For my part, I’ll be staying involved, particularly in order to keep up with the data itself.
 Can a simple text intervention get kids to do this?
 Will it prevent attacks?
 Will fewer kids go to the hospital?
 We won’t know for awhile (assuming this catches on at all) but even if we get a few kids to breathe better, it was certainly worth a few sleeplessness nights at TEDActive.